vitessio/website/content/en/docs/user-guides/configuration-basic/reparenting.md

 Once you have the cluster up and running, you should perform a trial failover using `PlannedReparentShard` to make sure it works as expected.

 A typical use case for `PlannedReparentShard` is to use it during software updates.
-The command has a convenient `avoid_master` flag that allows you to specify the current vttablet you are going to perform maintenance on.
+The command has a convenient `avoid_tablet` flag that allows you to specify the current vttablet you are going to perform maintenance on.
 If that is a primary, then it performs a failover to another eligible replica.
 Otherwise, it is a no-op.

 You can also perform a "Planned Reparent" through the browser from the `vtctld` Dashboard.